Storybook architecture: San Francisco Bay area

 William Yelland is noted for his (Thornburg) Normandy Village and Tupper & Reed Music Store, both located in Berkeley.
 Yelland designed homes in Oakland, Piedmont, Berkeley, San Leandro, Hayward, Woodland, Modesto, Clarksburg, Sacramento, Kensington and San Francisco.

 W. W. Dixon is noted for his work with developer R. C. Hillen in creating the Dixon & Hillen catalog of home plans.
 Dixon is noted for Stonehenge & Stoneleigh villages in Alameda as well as Picardy Drive in Oakland.

 Carr Jones is noted for the post office (now Postino Restaurant) in Lafayette.
 He also designed and built one-of-a-kind homes in Oakland, Berkeley and Piedmont such as the impressive Houvenin House at 85 Wildwood Gardens in Piedmont.
 He also built the Steve Jobs home in Palo Alto.

 Iowa

 In Iowa City, Iowa, builder Howard Moffitt constructed more than 100 vernacular houses, known locally as Moffitt houses, in the 1930s.
 These houses are strongly influenced by Storybook styling, often faced with whimsical faux Medieval flourishes.

+Illinois

+In Streator, Illinois, the Weber House and Garden is a 1937 Tudor-style house that has been described as a “storybook” home, set within an English-style garden developed by owner Ted Weber.
+A regional travel feature notes Weber began renovating the childhood home in 1983.